mnorthrip/Mint-Classics-MySQL/README.md

 Solution

+Reorganizing Inventory
-Table 1 shows that the South warehouse could be absorbed into the East or West Warehouse.
+Table 1 shows warehouse capacity.
+The South warehouse could be absorbed into the East or West warehouse.
+Table 2 lists warehouse product lines giving the option of redistributing the South product lines among remaining warehouses.

+Reducing Inventory
+Table 3 lists products and orders and predicts how long inventory will last.
+Table 4 lists these inventory predictions by product line.
+Table 5 shows orders and inventory predictions by warehouse.
+Based on these predictions if current inventory were reduced to the ten year order prediction the North as well as the South warehouse could be eliminated.
+If current inventory were reduced to the five year order prediction only one warehouse would be needed.